usnistgov/TEChallenge/community/index.md

 ## Project Teams
 Information regarding the teams formed during the September kickoff is posted here.
 Organizations that have registered to participate in the Challenge may or may not be committed (yet) to a team.
-Some organizations might participate in more than one team.
-Many teams will come together at the Kickoff meeting.
-Some teams will be formed after the Kickoff as other organizations hear about the Challenge or some team and want to join.
+Organizations may participate in more than one team.
 Collaborators are welcome to join any team.

 ###Current teams: